jakeloggins/Clod/pi-install.md

 ### Setup Systemd

-Systemd will make all of the Clod-scripts run automatically on boot.
+Systemd will make all of the Clod-scripts and the crouton dashboard run automatically on boot.

 * Navigate to `/etc/systemd/system`